c0mput3r5c13nt15t/c0mput3r5c13nt15t/README.md

 I'm not really planning on collaborating on anything, but I'm open for it!

 <b>Contact me 📫</b><br>
-If you want to feel free to contact me:
+If you want to feel free to contact me directly:
 - 📧 pauljustus279@gmail.com
 - 📞 +49 173 3780289

+Alternatively you can message over Discord
-- Discord c0mput3r5c13nt15t#8867
+- c0mput3r5c13nt15t#8867